edisedis777/Nautilus-Chart/README.md

 * Depth Map: Visualizes underwater terrain with depth markings in fathoms, styled like an aged nautical chart.
 * Responsive Design: Adapts seamlessly to different screen sizes with a mobile-friendly layout.

-## Demo
-* Open [index.html](https://edisedis777.github.io/Nautilus-Chart/) in a browser to explore the chart and interact with the compass.

 ## Technologies
 * HTML/CSS/JavaScript: Core structure.